lxc/incus-os/doc/rest-api.md

 ### `/1.0/system/:backup`

-`POST`: Return a gzip'ed tar archive backup of the system state and configuration
+`POST`: Returns a `gzip` compressed tar archive backup of the system state and configuration

 ### `/1.0/system/:factory-reset`